Ev-Kirche-im-Rheinland/guideline-tls/README.md

 Version: 0.1

 ### our goals
-- Organization-wide implementation of a tls minimum standards
+- organization-wide implementation of the minimum standard
-- Limitation to the most important points and comprehensible instructions for action
+- limitation to the most important points and comprehensible instructions for action
-- Public websites (e.g., www.ekir.de) should show an A+ SSL status.
+- our public websites and services shall have a clean tls configuration

 ## tls minimum standards
-For the use of TLS, we at EKIR refer to the respective applicable version of the
+For the use of TLS, we @ekir refer to the respective applicable version of the

 - IT Security Guidelines for Transport Layer Security (TLS) des Dutch National Cyber Security Centre (https://english.ncsc.nl/publications/publications/2021/january/19/it-security-guidelines-for-transport-layer-security-2.1) and